lorenzodifuccia/safaribooks/README.md

 The ID is the digits that you find in the URL of the book description page:
 `https://www.safaribooksonline.com/library/view/book-name/XXXXXXXXXXXXX/`
 Like: `https://www.safaribooksonline.com/library/view/test-driven-development-with/9781491958698/`

+You can also download books from a playlist !
+Simply set the `--playlist` flag and provide a playlist ID instead of the book ID.
+This option will download all books in the playlist one at a time.

 #### Program options:
 ```shell